jamesplease/cra-template-please/README.md

 - Everything is a `dependency` in `template.json` because Create React App templates do not support `devDependencies` as of July 2020.

+## Learn More

+For more information, please refer to:

+- [Getting Started](https://create-react-app.dev/docs/getting-started) – How to create a new app.
+- [User Guide](https://create-react-app.dev) – How to develop apps bootstrapped with Create React App.